-Host a cozy soup dinner party for fall or winter entertaining at home.
-This soup party menu and recipes will guide you with great dinner party ideas.
+Host a cozy soup dinner party with this delicious menu.
+This is a great fall and winter themed idea for entertaining.
 Find out how to serve soup at a dinner party, what to serve with soup, and how to set a beautiful cozy tablescape with these dinner party ideas & menu.

 Let’s play a game.
 It’s the middle of fall or winter, you’re not into football or awards shows, but you still want to host a party.
 What do you do?

 That’s exactly what I’ve created here, and I certainly hope you’ll be inspired.
-As a matter of fact, this year I’m hoping to create a different themed dinner party each month in hopes that gathering around the table will become less theoretical, and more of a reality.
+As a matter of fact, I’ve created a different themed dinner party for each month in hopes that gathering around the table will become less theoretical, and more of a reality.

 A soup party at home includes comfort food, a welcoming table setting, and charming accents.
 Check out our menu and recipe links, and additional ideas to help you with your planning.
 This is the perfect idea for casual entertaining at home.

 Coming up with ideas for a table setting is always my favorite part.
 I kind of LOVE how this table turned out as it highlights rustic and organic elements.

 - Use an interesting pattern to cover the table, like this Kantha Bengali quilted throw.
 They are a hand-sewn tradition in India, and are made from fabric remnants so you get a gorgeous combination of colors and patterns.
 They make terrific table covers, picnic blankets, bed throws, or sofa/chair throws.
 It really sets the tone for this earthy palette of colors too.

 - Speaking of earthy, the place settings couldn’t be more so!
 Use individual sized wooden cutting boards as “plates” to hold the bread bowls of soup.
 Place a ceramic tile underneath, for a layered look.
 Grab some mini wooden plates from Crate & Barrel to hold the salad.